-It sometimes happens that a project does not get launched on time, it exceeds the initially planned costs, or lacks some of the required functionalities.
+It sometimes happens that a project does not get launched on time, exceeds the initially planned costs or lacks some of the required functionalities.
 Why is that?
-There might be several reasons for it: project management, vague requirements, poor technical performance or constant changes to the project scope.
+There might be several reasons for this: project management, vague requirements, poor technical performance or constant changes to the project scope.

 A good way to reduce extra work is by turning to Single-page applications.
 They are perfect for a number of platforms, allow to use server side in a minimalistic way and provide a fairly fluid user experience.
-The article briefly presents the concept of SPAs as well as explores the pros and cons of using the various technologies used to implement SPAs.
+The article briefly presents the concept of SPAs as well as explores the pros and cons of using Ember.js and Angular to implement SPAs.

 What are SPAs?

 The next step came with Backbone.js and the popularization of the MVC framework.
 An application based on the MVC model contains three separate components: models (which process database logic), views (user interface components) and controllers (which contain the logic that controls the whole application).
 With MVC frameworks, web programmers are now able to create bigger Single-page applications than they used to.

 The Backbone.js framework would not be as functional if it were not for its integration with the jQuery / Zepto libraries and Underscore.js / lodash.js.
 As a result, many operations have been simplified and can be performed more quickly.
 Another advantage of Backbone.js is its stability and access to technical documentation and numerous case studies.
 There are quite a few professional web applications available on the market that were created using Backbone.js.
 What is more, the framework also enjoys one of the largest communities of users, which is particularly helpful if you have any questions to ask or need a tutorial.

 If the majority of application features are executed on the client side, the server load is smaller, thus allowing the application to work with more users.
 Consequently, the maintenance of the application is much more cost-efficient.